Shorthand/shorthand_connect_wordpress/shorthand-connect/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Settings > Shorthand and enter in your user ID and API Key (get these from your account page in Wordpress).
 4. Optionally change the CSS settings in the options to best present stories within your theme.
+5. Optionally your theme can override the display of Shorthand stories via `single-shorthand_story.php` in your theme directory.

 == Updating ==
 https://wordpress.org/plugins/about/svn/